Writing

 The Decision-Forcing Canvas

-It’s used by leaders who want clarity before momentum takes over.
+A practical artefact for leaders and teams who need clarity before momentum takes over.

 Explore the Canvas →